-All employees covered by the FLSA are entitled to one and one-half of their regular hourly rate for all hours worked in excess of 40 in any work week, unless the employer can prove that the employee qualifies for one of the overtime exemptions.
+All employees covered by the FLSA are entitled to overtime pay of at least one and one-half of their regular hourly rate for all hours worked in excess of 40 in any work week, unless the employer can prove that the employee qualifies for one of the overtime exemptions.
 Congress established exemptions from the minimum wage and overtime requirements of the FLSA to provide some flexibility for employers when compensating certain types of employees.

 When determining whether an employee may properly be classified as exempt from overtime requirements, employers must keep in mind that non-exempt treatment is the "default" status under the FLSA and MWA.
-To establish an exemption, the employer bears the burden of proving that the employee qualifies for the exemption.
-Courts and the U.S. Department of Labor interpret the exemptions narrowly, and close calls generally go to the employee in a claim for overtime compensation.
+Courts and the U.S. Department of Labor interpret the exemptions narrowly, and close calls often go to the employee and against the employer in a claim for overtime compensation.
 An employer may treat an employee as non-exempt and pay him/her overtime compensation, even if the employee could qualify for exempt status.
 The reverse is not true; an employer may not treat an employee as exempt if the employee does not meet the requirements of any of the exemptions.

 The FLSA minimum wage and overtime exemptions are divided into two general categories: industry-specific exemptions and the "white collar" exemptions that apply to any employer, regardless of industry.
-Because none of the industry-specific exemptions apply to the employees of Conservation Districts, we will spend the remainder of this section discussing the "white collar" exemptions and their application to District employees.
+Because none of the industry-specific exemptions apply to employees of Conservation Districts, we will spend the remainder of this section discussing the "white collar" exemptions and their application to District employees.